justinrlee/terraform-templates/cloud-networking/gcp-psc/README.md

     R2 -- consume --> GLB1
     R2 -- produce --> PSC2
 ```

+_Note: Provided Terraform does not currently cover Replicator._

 This project has two levels of Terraform:
 * One to automate the creation of 'infrastructure' (potentially, these would be things managed by the customer's existing automation)